 Gift card scams can come in different shapes and sizes, however most of them use the same tactics to steal money from you.
 Keep your eyes peeled for scammers who:

-- Create a sense of urgency saying you need to act quickly.
+- Create a sense of urgency or pressure you to act quickly.

 Report a Gift Card Scam

-Even though you may not be able to get your money back, it is imperative that you report to help others avoid scams.
+Even if you didn’t lose money or provide sensitive information, it is imperative that you report the scam.
 As a society, the more people that report scams, the more national reporting data that is collected and the better chance law enforcement has to catch the criminals and decrease online crime.
-There are multiple steps you can to take when reporting a gift card scam:
+There are multiple places where you should report a gift card scam:

-If you sent gift cards to a scammer, call your local law enforcement on the non-emergency line and file a report.
-Provide them with all the information you have regarding the scam, including how the scammer contacted you and the type of gift cards you sent.
+If you sent gift cards to a scammer, call your local law enforcement on the non-emergency line to file a report.
+They may send you the the FBI Internet Crime Complaint Center to file your report.
+Either way, provide them with all the information you have regarding the scam, including how the scammer contacted you and the type of gift cards you sent.
 A police report can help when you are speaking with the card issuer.

 After you have filed a police report, contact the company that issued the gift card.
-Be sure to hang on to the gift card and your receipt.
+Be sure to hang on to the gift cards and your receipts.
 You may need to provide this information to the card issuer.
-There is a possibility that if the money is still on the card, the company may be able to put a freeze on the gift card.
+Gift card issuers may have specific procedures for handling fraud claims, so be sure to follow their instructions.

 Below is a list of contact information for common gift card issuers.
 However, this is not an exhaustive list.
 If you don’t see the company’s contact information here, look for their contact information on the card itself or search for their contact information online.